Rasterisation: Etymology

-2D Images
+2D images

 Line primitives

 Bresenham's line algorithm is an example of an algorithm used to rasterize lines.

 Circle primitives

-Algorithms such as Midpoint circle algorithm are used to render circle onto a pixelated canvas.
+Algorithms such as the midpoint circle algorithm are used to render circles onto a pixelated canvas.

 3D images

 Rasterization is one of the typical techniques of rendering 3D models.
 Compared with other rendering techniques such as ray tracing, rasterization is extremely fast and therefore used in most realtime 3D engines.
 However, rasterization is simply the process of computing the mapping from scene geometry to pixels and does not prescribe a particular way to compute the color of those pixels.
 The specific color of each pixel is assigned by a pixel shader (which in modern GPUs is completely programmable).
 Shading may take into account physical effects such as light position, their approximations or purely artistic intent.